Here’s why Thursday’s earthquakes didn’t trigger a damaging Pacific tsunami

 And another ingredient?
 The speed at which the stress is released.
 Jones differentiated between ordinary and “slow” fault ruptures.

-“In 1946, there was an earthquake in Alaska. … It was a 7.1, and created tsunamis for a bunch of people in Hawaii,” said Jones.
+“In 1946, there was an earthquake in Alaska. … It was a 7.1, and created tsunamis for a bunch of people in Hawaii,” Jones said.
 That’s highly atypical of a quake of that magnitude.

 “Seismologists later learned it was a slow earthquake,” she explained, comparing the rupture of a fault to snapping one’s fingers.
 “The faster you do it, [the] sharper the sound.”

 That means that, in a slow earthquake, a large displacement of the water column can occur — while generating a massive tsunami — even with comparatively tepid shaking.
-That meant the 1946 quake was able to yield a bigger tsunami while not racking up an overly impressive magnitudes.
+That meant the 1946 quake was able to yield a bigger tsunami while not racking up an overly impressive magnitude.

 But how slow is a “slow” quake?

-“Probably the average rupture velocity of an earthquake is 3.5 kilometers per second,” said Hicks.
+“Probably the average rupture velocity of an earthquake is 3.5 kilometers per second,” Hicks said.
 “A slow earthquake … 1.5 to 2 kilometers per second.”

-Hicks noted that the 1947 quake that impacted New Zealand with a devastating tsunami was also a slow earthquake, accounting for why it had such a big impact despite a magnitude in the 7s.
+Hicks noted that the 1947 quake that impacted New Zealand with a devastating tsunami was also a slow earthquake, accounting for why it had such a big impact despite a magnitude in the sevens.

 It generally takes up to 30 minutes for data to become available regarding the speed of the slip and where, in comparison to the hypocenter, the greatest slip occurs.
-By then, warnings are usually issued, and it’s more practical to backpedal or cancel watches/warnings than issue them too late.
+By then, warnings are usually issued, and it’s more practical to backpedal or cancel watches or warnings than issue them too late.
 That comes at the price of false alarms.

-In other words, seismologists won’t know if it’s a fast or slow earthquake, and the depth at which the greatest slip occurred, until after warnings need to have been issued.
+In other words, seismologists won’t know if it’s a fast or slow earthquake, and the depth at which the greatest slip occurred, until after warnings have been issued.

-Jones also referred to a possible disconnect between the U.S. Pacific Tsunami Warning Center, which are located in separate government agencies.
-Tsunami warnings are routinely issued for quakes of magnitude 7 or greater, even though 7s seldom produce far-reaching, damaging tsunamis.
+Jones also referred to a possible disconnect between the U.S. Pacific Tsunami Warning Centers, which are located in separate government agencies.
+Tsunami warnings are routinely issued for quakes of magnitude 7 or greater, even though sevens seldom produce far-reaching, damaging tsunamis.

-The warning center is part of the National Oceanic and Atmospheric Administration, under the Commerce Department, while the USGS is in the Interior Department.
+The warning centers are part of the National Oceanic and Atmospheric Administration, under the Commerce Department, while the USGS is in the Interior Department.
 While the agencies work together, there can also be differences in how they approach such hazards.

-“We once had a tsunami warning for magnitude 7.2 where within 15 minutes, seismologists knew it was a strike-slip earthquake,” said recalled Jones.
+“We once had a tsunami warning for magnitude 7.2 where within 15 minutes, seismologists knew it was a strike-slip earthquake,” Jones recalled.
 Strike-slip earthquakes occur when one piece of crust sideswipes another, and is generally unable to produce a tsunami.

-“We were trying to call NOAA, and they weren’t allowed to call off warning until they had a record on a buoy showing there was no tsunami,” said Jones.
+“We were trying to call NOAA, and they weren’t allowed to call off [the] warning until they had a record on a buoy showing there was no tsunami,” Jones said.
 “So you had people at nursing facilities pushing patients up a hill.
-You get consequences with those wrong warnings, but NOAA suffers consequences for missing [an event.]"
+You get consequences with those wrong warnings, but NOAA suffers consequences for missing [an event].”

 Jones knows it’s a Catch-22, though.

-“The warning system is required to worry about the outliers,” said Jones.
+“The warning system is required to worry about the outliers,” Jones said.
 “But if we reach out to disaster communication specialists … [they emphasize] the need to worry about the outliers muddies the message of what’s likely going to happen.”